fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 }
 ```

-You can also pass in variables to mixin definitions, just make sure when you want to use it also pass in the variable for the mixin to work.
+You can also pass in variables to mixin definitions.
+Just make sure when you want to use it, also pass in the variable for the mixin to work.
 Mixins then do become like functions.
-There are also extends and functions in SCSS become familiar with them, although mixins are used in the majority of times.
+There are also extends and functions in SCSS so become familiar with them, but mixins are used in the majority of times.

-Also note if you wanna use it in your project just install it.
-With `npm i node-sass --save-dev`.

 **Fast Development Environment with SASS**